RcDevRIL/proto_madera_front/README.md

 To enable easy database interactions, we chose [moor_flutter].
 This package use the flutter code generator ([build_runner]) engine to reduce boilerplate for developers.
 So at this point, you should have 100+ errors on the opened git repository.
 You need to run the proper command to generate missing code:

 * `flutter packages pub run build_runner build`

+__(if you want to navigate between commits you may have conflicting files.
+To fix this, add the following tag to the build command: `--delete-conflicting-outputs`)__

 Now you can consider building and running the app :upside_down_face: